-Vitamin B8 plays an important role in the processing of carbohydrates and proteins and the production of fatty acids.
+Vitamin B8 plays an important role in processing carbohydrates and proteins and the production of fatty acids.
 It contributes to the energy supply.
 Vitamin B8 is also important for a properly functioning nervous system, for healthy hair and a healthy skin.
 Vitamin B8 is part of the vitamin B complex.

 Vitamin B8 is found in many different foods, including eggs, milk, soy products, nuts and peanuts.
 In addition, bacteria in the large intestine are capable of producing vitamin B8.

-- Necessary to release energy from the diet, plays a role in the development and breakdown of carbohydrates and proteins and supports fat metabolism.
+- Necessary to release energy from the diet, plays a role in development and breakdown of carbohydrates and proteins and supports fat metabolism.